Researcher. Educator. Mom.

 Jackie earned her BA in American Studies and M.Ed. in Secondary Social Studies Education from The George Washington University.
 She holds an Executive Certificate in Nonprofit Management from Georgetown University and has more than a decade of experience serving youth in the DC-Metro region and from across the state of Maryland.

-As a motherscholar of two kids, Jackie is intent on bridging the gap between research, practice, and policy in PreK-12 and championing the needs of diverse families and kids like her own.
+As a mom of two kids, Jackie is intent on bridging the gap between research, practice, and policy in PreK-12 and championing the needs of families and kids.
 She is guided by the question “Would I want my kids in that class/program/school?” and a relentless commitment to put in the work if the answer is anything less than a resounding “Yes!”

 Let’s connect.